Ophiclinops varius

 Ophiclinops varius, the variegated snake-blenny, is a species of clinids found in the neritic zone and intertidal coastal waters of southern Australia where it resides in seagrass meadows and camouflages in beds of Amphibolis seagrasses.
 It can reach a maximum length of 5 cm TL.
 Sightings of the variegated snake-blenny have been rare, as Ophiclinops varius is very well hidden, resulting in very few photos and a lack of literature.
 There have been no sightings on iNaturalist.

 Appearance

-Variegated /ˈver(ē)əˌɡādəd/ means "exhibiting different colors, especially irregular patches or streaks".
-Pictured below, the variegated snake blenny has irregular patches of black or dark brown with gray along the sides and fins.
+The variegated snake blenny has irregular patches of black or dark brown with gray along the sides and fins.
 Along the body, a white and grey splotchy pattern helps blend in with seagrass detritus.
 This detritus, waste or debris, plays an important role in hiding the Variegated Snake-blenny through camouflage.
 They also have a brown caudal peduncle (part that connects the tail to body) and a brown caudal fin.
 It has 60-65 dorsal fin rays, 2 anal fins, 12-14 caudal fin rays, 6-10 pectoral fin rays.
 It has an extended and long dorsal fin that ends close to caudal peduncle.
 It is colored the same as the body.
 Variegated snake-blennies are scaleless.